This Formula Shows the Importance of Each 5-Point Increment on the California Bar Exam

 For example, to achieve a scaled score of 1390, you needed:

-The average raw written scores needed were calculated using the published formula such as the one shown below.
+The average raw written scores needed were calculated using the published formula such as the ones shown below.

 In other words, an average raw written score of 60-63 generally puts you on track to a 1390 scaled written score, which puts you on track to pass the exam assuming your scaled MBE score is also in the 1390 neighborhood.

-So targeting at least a 60-65 on each of your essays and PT is a good idea.
+So targeting at least a 60-65 on each of your essays and PT is a good idea—especially the PT.
+Every 10-point swing in the PT influences about 80-90 scaled points.
+And you get one shot at this.

 To determine your average raw written score, divide your Raw Written number by 7 (PT counts twice).